techindicium/code-challenge/README.md

 # Indicium Tech Code Challenge

-Code challenge for Software Developer with focus in data projects.
+Code challenge for Software Developer with a focus on data projects.

 ## Context

-At Indicium we have many projects where we develop the whole data pipeline for our client, from extracting data from many data sources to loading this data at its final destination, with this final destination varying from a data warehouse for a Business Intelligency tool to an api for integrating with third party systems.
+At Indicium we have many projects where we develop the whole data pipeline for our client, spanning from data extraction of diverse data sources, up to loading the extracted data at its final destination, which varies from a data warehouse for a Business Intelligence (BI) tool to an API that integrates with third-party systems or software.

-As a software developer with focus in data projects your mission is to plan, develop, deploy, and maintain a data pipeline.
+As a software developer with a focus on data projects, your mission is to plan, develop, deploy, and maintain data pipelines.

 ## The Challenge